 External sample validity using the LMS estimator.
 The approaches we considered so far have relied on procurement auctions to identify the labor supply elasticity.
 One potential concern is that firms that bid in auctions differ from the rest of the construction industry.
-In order to investigate this possibility, we consider the estimator of Lamadon et al. (2021, LMS), which uses lagged revenue changes as instruments.
+In order to investigate this possibility, we consider the estimator of Lamadon et al. (2022, LMS), which uses lagged revenue changes as instruments.
 The LMS estimator can be justified either if firm-specific amenities are fixed over the estimation window or if TFP shocks are more persistent than firm-specific amenity shocks.
 Importantly, revenue shocks are defined for all firms in the construction industry, not only for firms that participate in auctions, so they can be used to assess the representativeness of the subsample of firms that participate in auctions.
-The bar labeled "Estimator: LMS" in Figure 1 shows that, when applying the LMS estimator to the entire construction industry, we find a labor supply elasticity of 4.0, which is nearly the same as the baseline estimate.
+The bar labeled "Estimator: LMS (2022)" in Figure 1 shows that, when applying the LMS estimator to the entire construction industry, we find a labor supply elasticity of 4.0 and that wages are marked down 20 percent relative to the marginal revenue product of labor, which are nearly the same as the baseline estimates.